 RC Villas and Resort (Las Cabañas)

-It’s true that the location of RC Villas isn’t the most convenient unless you want to rent a motorbike or rely on tricycles, as it’s past Lio Beach; but this hotel in El Nido won us over for several reasons.
-The clearest—and what you can see in the first photo—is its infinity pool, with incredible views over Bacuit Bay.
-The second is the location itself, perfect if what you want is absolute tranquillity.
-And, third, the value for money, since you can get a sea-view room with a balcony or patio from just $50/60, which is very hard to find in this area.
+It’s true that the location of RC Villas isn’t the most convenient unless you want to rent a motorbike or rely on tricycles, as it’s beyond Las Cabañas; but this hotel in El Nido won us over for several reasons.
+The clearest—and what you can see in the photo—is its infinity pool, with incredible views over Bacuit Bay.
+The second is the setting itself, perfect if what you want is absolute tranquility.
+And, third, the value for money, since you can get a sea-view room with a balcony or patio from just $50–60, which is very hard to find in this area.

-Everything is also quite new and well maintained and, if you think you’ll be too lazy to go out for dinner, the restaurant they have is excellent: tasty food and fairly reasonable prices.
-Oh, and it’s true there are stairs up to the rooms, but they have a tricycle to take you if you don’t feel like walking so much.
-Book in advance because they go quickly.
+Everything is also quite new and well-maintained and, if you think you’ll be too lazy to go out for dinner, the on-site restaurant is excellent: tasty food and fairly reasonable prices.
+Oh, and it’s true there are stairs up to the rooms, but they have a tricycle that can take you up if you don’t feel like walking so much.
+Book in advance because rooms go quickly.

 Check availability for RC Villas and Resort now